-“… starting April 1, I believe three very important things will take place:
+April 1August 1, I believe three very important things will take place:

 “1.
-This company will finally finish construction on their newest processing facility, allowing them the ability to fully harvest and process 5,530,000 kilograms of medicinal grade marijuana.
+This company will finally finish construction on their newest processing facility [in April, he added: “allowing them the ability to fully harvest and process 5,530,000 kilograms of medicinal grade marijuana.”]